Mass adoption of electric vehicles is now taken as a given by most industry participants.

 In the first half of its financial year, AMP delivered over 80,000 tonnes of wood pellet and wood chip to nearly four million customers.
 It also provided service and maintenance to around 900 biomass boilers.

 And Burrell sees many synergies between this business and new EV charging outlets.

 “A small-scale power generator is an attractive proposition.
 It’s all about providing power where it’s needed most,” he told Proactive.

 “We are believers in clean energy distributed at down a local level and not dependent on national grid or big power stations.

 Broker finnCap recently repeated its price target of 135p for AMP after the firm published its half-year results which showed a sharp rise in revenue and gross profit.

 The target compares to market price currently of 90p, implying upside of 50%.

-“The group’s strategy has evolved over recent years and in the short term, the majority of its revenues and profits are expected to be generated in the wood chip and wood pellet markets, through its main trading subsidiary, Forest Fuels.
+“The group’s strategy has evolved over recent years and in the short term, the majority of its revenues and profits are expected to be generated in the wood chip and wood pellet markets, through its main trading subsidiary, AMP Biomass Fuel.